 I’d argue that it’s an expense that you can put off until you’re in a better position to afford it.

-After all, there are plenty of cheaper alternatives to Leadpages, which means you can create really effective landing pages for a fraction of the cost (or even for free!).
+After all, there are plenty of cheap and FREE alternatives to Leadpages, which means you can create really effective landing pages for a fraction of the cost.

 Let’s take a look…